rydmike/squircle_study/README.md

 * from: Flutter SDK
 * url: https://api.flutter.dev/flutter/painting/RoundedRectangleBorder-class.html
 * Shape can break down: **NO**
-> Stays circular stadium when radius exceeds its stadium radius.
+> Stays at circular stadium shape when radius exceeds its stadium radius.

 ### Findings
 The difference between **Circular** and **FigmaSquircle** are quite subtle, but still visible to a sharp and keen designer eye.
 At a border radius < 0.5 times (in the example 96 dp) of the stadium radius (stadium radius would be 200 in the example below), we can see a subtle bu clear difference:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_low.png" alt="circular low"/>

+_**ShapeBorder** RoundedRectangleBorder_

 It is more obvious when zoomed in:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_low_zoom.png" alt="circular low zoom"/>

+_**ShapeBorder** RoundedRectangleBorder, zoomed for a closer look_

-The difference between a standard circular border and the **FigmaSquircle** get lower as radius increase and we get closer to the stadium radius.
+The difference between a standard circular border and the **FigmaSquircle** get lower as the radius increase and we get closer to the stadium radius.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular.png" alt="circular"/>

+_**ShapeBorder** RoundedRectangleBorder at 0.75x of stadium radius_

 When zoomed it is even more obvious that there is hardly any difference at 0.75 times what would be a stadium border.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_zoom.png" alt="circular zoom"/>

+_**ShapeBorder** RoundedRectangleBorder at 0.75x of stadium radius, zoomed for a closer look_

-We will se this effect further when comparing with the circular stadium border.
-It looks like the **FigmaSquircle** does not implement any continuous border effect the closer we get to the stadium radius and none at all stadium radius.
-It is unknown if this is correct behavior when comparing to the desired actual **iOS Squircle** border.
+We will se this effect further when comparing with the circular **StadiumBorder**.
+It looks like the **FigmaSquircle** does not implement any continuous border effect the closer we get to the stadium radius, and none at all at stadium radius.
+It is unknown if this is correct behavior when comparing to the desired actual **iOS Squircle** border, but it seems unlikely that it would be.

 At a radius equal to or greater than the shape's stadium radius, the **RoundedRectangleBorder** produces a **StadiumBorder**:

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_stadium.png" alt="circular_stadium"/>

+_**ShapeBorder** RoundedRectangleBorder when radius equals stadium radius is same as a **StadiumBorder**_

 ### Conclusion
 If **FigmaSquircle** at smoothing **0.6** is a correct representation of the **iOS Swift-UI** Squircle, then